top of page

 Given name: Laurel

 This beautiful species is from the Amazon rainforest in Ecuador and displays a deep and rich purple coloration.
-As with some other Avics, they may elect to rocket their excrement as a defensive mechanism.
+As with some other Avics, they may elect to rocket their excrement as a defensive mechanism (ask my friend Aram about this).

 Habitat: Creates extensive webs in the hollows and trees and leaves in the Amazon rainforest regions.
 This species has also been found in agricultural areas, including in holes and walls of buildings and sheds.